stellanor/http-scavenger-hunt/README.md

 # HTTP Scavenger Hunt

 A curriculum experiment for DBC Phase 2 Day 1--students learn HTTP through a step-by-step scavenger hunt.
-They must perform HTTP requests manually over a TCP connection created using netcat (`nc`).
+They must perform HTTP requests manually over a TCP connection created using netcat (`nc`), with each response providing clues for the next.

+This "experiment" has been core curriculum for a while.
+It is deployed and playable [here](http://dbcapps.com/).

 ![Whoa](https://media.giphy.com/media/KJHINXxzWX7A4/giphy.gif)